 Selecting a folder Selecting folders one at a time To select the desired folder, press \square (\langle) or \square (\rangle).
 Selecting a folder and file from a folder list STEP 1 Press The folder list will be displayed.
 STEP 2 Turn and press to select a folder and a file.
 To return to the previous display, press (BACK).
-Returning to the first folder Press and hold $\boxed{\ }$ ($\boldsymbol{\zeta}$) until you hear a beep.
+Returning to the first folder Press and hold \square ($\boldsymbol{\zeta}$) until you hear a beep.
 Scanning a folder STEP 1 Press and hold scan until you hear a beep.
 The first 10 seconds of the first file in the each folder will be played.
-STEP 2 When the desired folder is reached, press again.
-Selecting files
+STEP 2 When the desired folder is reached, press scan again.
+Selecting files Turn $\frac{1}{10000000000000000000000000000000000$

 Scanning files

-STEP 1 Press SCAN .
+STEP 1 Press scan

 The first 10 seconds of all files in the folder will be played.

-STEP 2 When the desired file is reached, press state again.
+STEP 2 When the desired file is reached, press scan again.

 Fast-forwarding and reversing files

+→P. 257

 Random playback

-Pressing (RDM) changes modes in the following order:
+Pressing $\boxed{\ }$ (RDM) changes modes in the following order: Folder random \rightarrow Disc random \rightarrow Off

-$\mathsf{Folder}\;\mathsf{random}\to\mathsf{Disc}\;\mathsf{random}\to\mathsf{Off}$

 Repeat play

-Pressing (RPT) changes modes in the following order:

-File repeat \rightarrow Folder repeat \rightarrow Off
+Pressing \square (RPT) changes modes in the following order: File repeat \rightarrow Folder repeat \rightarrow Off

 : Available except when RDM (random playback) is selected

 Switching the display

-Press .
+Switching the display Press TEXT .

-Track title, Artist name and Album title (MP3 only) are shown on the display.
+Press TEXT .
+Track title, Artist name and Album title (MP3 only) are shown on the dis-

-To return to the previous display, press or (BACK).